microsoft/Kusto-Query-Language/doc/dynamic-to-json-function.md

 ---
 title: dynamic_to_json() - Azure Data Explorer
-description: This article describes dynamic_to_json() in Azure Data Explorer. ms.reviewer: elgevork ms.topic: reference ms.date: 07/05/2021
+description: Learn how to use the dynamic_to_json() function to convert a scalar value of type `dynamic` to a canonical string representation. ms.reviewer: elgevork ms.topic: reference ms.date: 12/11/2022
 ---
 # dynamic_to_json()